Hu13er/XeroCTF/halftimepad/README.md

 By checking candidates, we will find that `i = 129`.

-Now considering `crypto.go` chooses random `l` between 20 and 100, for every `l` we can extract distinct places of plain text by almost same process:
+Now considering `crypto.go` chooses random `l` between 20 and 100, for every `l` we can extract distinct places of the plain text by almost the same process:

 ```
                              ,_ i _,